DeViL303/MultiServer3-NautilusFork/README.md

 # Multiserver 3 - Nautilus Fork

-This is a fork of AgentDarks447's awesome server project Multiserver3.
-This fork is specifically aimed at tweaking the Nautilus plugin and testing experimental changes which might not be 100% stable or could cause issues with the web tool portion of Multiserver.
-If you want to use Multiserver as a game server, I recommend the official version that can be found [here](https://github.com/GitHubProUser67/MultiServer3).
+This repository is a fork of AgentDarks447's celebrated project, Multiserver3.
+It specifically focuses on adjustments to the Nautilus plugin and the exploration of experimental features, which may not be entirely stable and could potentially affect the web tool component of Multiserver.
+For those looking to employ Multiserver as a game server, the official version is recommended and is available [here](https://github.com/GitHubProUser67/MultiServer3).

-### USING NAUTILUS IS ALWAYS AT YOUR OWN RISK!
-RECOMMENDED TO BACKUP YOUR DATA FIRST!
+### Caution: Use of Nautilus is entirely at your own risk!
+It is strongly recommended to backup your data beforehand!

 ## Tab 1: BAR/SDAT/SHARC TOOL